sturob/tmux-edgelord/README.md

 Imagine all your sessions stacked on top of each other and it makes more sense.

-This is how moving panes works in Zellij.

 ## bindings

 *These are uppercase.*

 	Alt+J  Upward pane, in the previous session if necessary.
 	Alt+K  Downward pane, in the next session if necessary.
 	Alt+H  Rightward pane, in the next window if necessary.
 	Alt+L  Leftward pane, in the previous window if necessary.